saaste/extract-video-frames/README.md

-# Time-stamped image extractor
+# Video Frame Extractor with Timestamp Sync
-Extract images from a video and sync the timestamps.
-This script is based on a shell script by muffu @ OFTC/#osm-fi.
+Extract frames from a video and sync the image timestamps.
+This PowerShell script is based on a shell script by muffu @ OFTC/#osm-fi.

-Image extractor is useful for [OpenStreetMap](https://www.openstreetmap.org) contributors.
+Frame extractor is useful for [OpenStreetMap](https://www.openstreetmap.org) contributors.
 Images with timestamps can be shown with GPS track in [JOSM](https://josm.openstreetmap.de/) editor.
 This makes identifying real-world objects really easy and you don't have to rely on your memory.

 Instead of taking a ton of photos manually, you can just record your whole journey as a video and then extract the images later.
 It is possible to adjust the offset in JOSM editor, but it is recommended to start GPS tracking and video recording at the same time.